rgwch/extralexis/README.md

 cd extralexis
 npm i
 ```
-then, copy .env.copy to .env and change the values to match your own system and the datatypes you want to include in the export.
+Then, copy .env.copy to .env and change the values to match your own system and the data types you want to include in the export.

 ## Usage

 ### Helper Service

-If you want to extract encounter texts or findings (i.e. you have included "kons" and/or "befunde" in the handlers list in .env), then you need to launch the elexis converter service to convert the VersionedResource/Samdas entries and the to html and the elexisbefunde-entries to json:
+Because Elexis uses some data structures that are very Java-specific, we need a converter service to extract this data into an exportable format.

-* Make sure you have installed java17
+* Make sure you have installed Java 17
-* run java -jar elexis_converter_x.x.x.jar
+* Run `java -jar elexis_converter_x.x.x.jar`

 ### Main program

 Build the program with `npm run build`

-and launch with `node dist/index.js <options>`
+and launch it with `node dist/index.js <options>`

 where possible options are:

-* -s x or --skip x: start with x'th patient
+* -s x or --skip x: start with the x-th patient
 * -n x or --number x: extract x patients (starting from -s)
-* -p x or --patid x: extract only patient with PatientNr x
+* -p x or --patid x: extract only the patient with PatientNr x
-* -a or --all: extraxt all patients (can take very long time)
+* -a or --all: extract all patients (can take a very long time)

 After processing, there will be a subdirectory in the directory declared with "output" in .env for every matched patient.
-Data are in .json, .csv, .html, or .pdf format, as appropriate,
+Data is provided in .json, .csv, .html, or .pdf format, as appropriate.

-### Troubleshoot
+### Troubleshooting

-In newer Ubuntu distros, pdf generation will fail because puppetteer can't launch its unsecure chrome browser.
-You can disable that temporarily  with `echo 0 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns` until next boot, or until you enter `echo 1 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns`
+In newer Ubuntu distributions, PDF generation may fail because Puppeteer can't launch its unsecured Chrome browser.
+You can disable this temporarily with `echo 0 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns` until the next boot, or until you enter `echo 1 | sudo tee /proc/sys/kernel/apparmor_restrict_unprivileged_userns`